Isiah Kiner-Falefa Player Props: Yankees vs. White Sox

 White Sox Pitching Rankings

-- The White Sox's 4.62 team ERA ranks 24th among all MLB pitching staffs.
+- The White Sox have a 4.59 team ERA that ranks 24th across all league pitching staffs.

-- White Sox pitchers combine to give up the fourth-most home runs in baseball (157 total, 1.4 per game).
+- The White Sox allow the fourth-most home runs in baseball (157 total, 1.4 per game).

-- In his most recent time out on Thursday, the right-hander tossed 1 2/3 innings against the Texas Rangers, giving up seven earned runs while surrendering seven hits.
+- The right-hander's most recent time out was on Thursday against the Texas Rangers, when he threw 5 1/3 innings, surrendering four earned runs while giving up five hits.

+- The 27-year-old has put up an ERA of 3.92, with 8.3 strikeouts per nine innings, in 10 games this season.
+Opponents have a .190 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.